rdkit/rdkit/Docs/Book/RDKit_Book.rst

 |nts_oh1|

-And then the square planar shape and ligand numberings for the 30 possible permutations for the sample molecule:
+And then the square planar shape and ligand numberings for the 30 possible permutations of the sample molecule:

 ======= ==== === === === === === === ========
  Label   SP   A   B   C   D   E   F   SMILES